 “The Climate Action Programme with Danske Bank is a key part of our Business Action on Climate campaign and we’re delighted to be working with the Bank and its six customers on this exciting pilot.”

 Keelin McCone, Chris Martin and Gary Cranney will be talking about the programme at a “Your Business Journey to Net Zero” event on Thursday.
 The online event, organised by the Department for Business, Energy & Industrial Strategy (BEIS), aims to provide Northern Ireland SMEs with practical solutions to lower their own carbon emissions.
 Limited spaces are available.
-Find out more on the event webpage.

 For more information on the Business Action on Climate campaign and the Climate Action Pledge, please visit Business in the Community's website.